Associate FacultyMark Blair

 Note: Students interested in applying to the developmental area may indicate as potential supervisor(s) faculty members from either the area faculty or associate faculty listed above.

 We currently have two core members in the developmental area: Tanya Broesch and Jeremy Carpendale.
 We have a strong research presence in the developmental science community, and as a group we excel in the area of social, moral, and cross-cultural development.
 Each of our faculty members is strongly connected to the discipline, giving international invited talks, and publishing in well-read venues.

-Broesch is a leading researcher in the field of culture and development, and is currently running a SSHRC-funded multi-site project with international collaborators on socialization practices across cultures.
+Broesch is a leading researcher in the field of culture and development and takes a community-engaged and participant-led approach to her research.
+She is currently running a SSHRC-funded multi-site project with international collaborators on socialization practices across cultures.
 Broesch’s work has highlighted the role of cultural context in development across the world, including at her current research site in Vanuatu.

-Carpendale has co-authored two books with a third in press, edited several more, and published well over 100 peer-reviewed articles and chapters.
+Carpendale has co-authored three books, edited several more, and published well over 100 peer-reviewed articles and chapters.
 He is a leader in developmental psychology and is well-recognized world-wide as a top expert in children’s early development.
-In 2018, he published the textbook The Development of Children’s Thinking: Its Social and Communicative Foundations.
+In 2018, he published the textbook The Development of Children’s Thinking: Its Social and Communicative Foundations, and in 2021 he and Charlie Lewis published, What makes us human?
+How minds develop in social interactions (Routledge).

 In combination, we investigate timely and critical research questions that push the field of Developmental Psychology forward in three major ways, including: (1) the use of multiple methods in controlled and “field” settings, (2) the expansion of the field’s reach, to include a greater diversity of participants and researchers, (3) the importance of examining experience and context in balance with controlled experimental studies.
 We welcome graduate student and post-doctoral researcher applications that correspond to these core strengths.